gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceDocumentLog.md

 - The document content ID, with the document name if available.
 - The Rights Management owner and Rights Management issuer.
 - The users and groups that were granted access.
-- The protection template ID or specific usage rights that protects the document.
+- The protection template ID or specific usage rights that protect the document.
 - Any expiry, offline access, or revocation setting.

 You can specify a start time and stop time of entries to include.
 The output is returned as a list of PowerShell objects in the PowerShell console.